CPS-595/Secure-Password-Manager-System/README.md

 2. UI for Signup Page
 3. Endpoints for Login and Signup
 4. Endpoint to show all the resources of a logged in user

+### Sprint 2

+Duration: 02/15/2023 - 02/28/2023

+#### Completed Tasks:

+1. Endpoint to view all resources of a logged in user
-5. Endpoint to create a resource
+2. Endpoint to create a resource
-6. UI to see all the resources of a logged in user
+3. UI to see all the resources of a logged in user
+4. UI to create credential

+### Sprint 3

+Duration: 03/01/2023 - 03/30/2023

+#### Completed Tasks:

+1. Extension that generates the private-public key pair for the user and stores them on the chrome storage.
+2. Extension encrypts the password entered by the user
+3. Web portal sends request to server to store the credential
+4. Endpoint decrypts the password using the private key

+### Sprint 4

+Duration: 04/01/2023 - 04/30/2023

+#### Completed Tasks:

+1. Endpoint to share credential
+2. UI to share credential
+3. Extension encrypts the password for all the selected users using their public keys